|

 Q: During the annual visitation, do presidents, such as from the Sixth District in the Auxiliary receive gifts from the members?

 A: Yes, but it’s a nominal donation per unit.
-For instance, for the District President, the six units in Chenango County each contribute $2 which totals $12.
+For instance, for the District President, the six units in Chenango County each contribute $5 which totals $30.
 All ten counties in the 6th District pitch in as well.
 This is usually used to get her a “Welcome Basket” of stress relief items and/or locally-made things to serve as a memento of her visit.

-A: It’s done three times a year because there’s too much data to collect all at one time.
+A: It’s done two times a year because there’s too much data to collect all at one time.
 The Chenango County ALA consolidates information on volunteer hours, income, expenses, etc. and sends it to the Dept. of NY.
 They, in turn, submit the data (just the totals mostly) to National and it helps the Auxiliary with its tax-exempt status.
 The final results are like a report card.

 The results produce national figures such as: The ALA volunteered more than 8 million hours in mission service, with 6.6 million hours dedicated to serving veterans at home, in hospitals, and in shelters; and helping ¾ million active-duty military families.
 They raised and donated nearly $36 million for mission service, with more than $5 million raised from poppy program donations, nearly $3 million awarded in scholarships, and $1.8 million spent aiding military families.